luanpo1234/tfidf_cosine_similarity/README.md

 # tfidf_cosine_similarity
 Calculate TF-IDF cosine similarity between strings using SKLearn.

-`test.py` imports `tfidf_similarity`, preprocesses sample `str` documents (removing punctuation and transforming to lower case) and runs a similarity search with a sample `query`.
+`test.py` imports `tfidf_similarity`, preprocesses sample `str` documents (removing punctuation and transforming to lower case) and runs a similarity search with a sample `query str`.

-Returns an array of most similar documents with similarity values.
+Returns an array of most similar documents to `query` with similarity values.